chairbender/sapf/README.md

 - [install-macos-deps.sh](.github/scripts/install-macos-deps.sh) (macOS with Homebrew)

 ## running tests
-Tests are located in `test/` and are written using doctest (which is obtained via a wrap) See [the doctest documentation](https://github.com/doctest/doctest/tree/master?tab=readme-ov-file#documentation) for more details.
+Tests are written using doctest (which is obtained via a wrap).
+See [the doctest documentation](https://github.com/doctest/doctest/tree/master?tab=readme-ov-file#documentation) for more details.

 The test are inline with the production code.
 There is not a separate "test exe" - testing is done simply by building